Spencer Compton, 1st Earl of Wilmington: House of Lords and Patriot Whigs

-In order to remove him from the Commons, Walpole raised Compton to the peerage as Baron Wilmington, of Wilmington in the County of Sussex on 8 January 1728; two years later, on 14 May 1730, he was created Viscount Pevensey, of Pevensey in the County of Sussex and Earl of Wilmington and was appointed Lord President of the Council in December of that year.
+In order to remove him from the Commons, Walpole had Compton raised to the peerage as Baron Wilmington, of Wilmington in the County of Sussex on 8 January 1728; two years later, on 14 May 1730, he was created Viscount Pevensey, of Pevensey in the County of Sussex and Earl of Wilmington and was appointed Lord President of the Council in December of that year.
 He became increasingly associated with the Patriot Whigs, those most critical of Walpole, but in Parliament generally stuck to the official line of the ministry.
 In 1730 he attempted to form a coalition between the Patriot Whigs and the Hanoverian Tories to bring down Walpole, but this failed and he continued in office.
 However, during the Excise Crisis of 1733, he failed to carry through a threat to resign, after being bought off with the promise to make him a Knight of the Garter, which he duly was.
 This further weakened any following he still commanded.
 He served as Lord President until 1742.

 He was involved in the creation of the Foundling Hospital in 1739, which was an orphanage for abandoned children.
 This charity became the capital's most popular way to prove one's philanthropic credentials and had very distinguished Board members (including Wilmington).

 Prime Minister

 In January 1742, he succeeded Walpole as First Lord of the Treasury and head of the Carteret ministry.
 Wilmington's time in office was short and undistinguished and he was a poor leader.
 His opposition controlled the House of Commons so his direct influence was greatly limited.
 His brief premiership was dominated by dealing with foreign affairs, particularly in the War of the Austrian Succession.
 His strong work ethic took its toll, and his health gradually deteriorated.
-He remained in office until his death in 1743, when he was succeeded by the Paymaster of the Forces, Henry Pelham.
+He remained in office until his death on 2 July 1743; he was succeeded by the Paymaster of the Forces, Henry Pelham.